 The creation of the Consultative Board on the World Cocoa Economy was one of the major innovations of the International Cocoa Agreement, 2001.
 The Board consists of private sector representatives of both exporting and importing Member countries whose mandate is to act in an advisory capacity to the International Cocoa Council on an extensive range of subjects.

 The Council, at its meeting in March 2013, decided to greatly expand the Board from its previous 16 members, although the Board still includes experts from both exporting and importing countries, appointed by the Council every two years.
 The Board may designate one or more alternates and advisers to be approved by the Council.

-The Board is scheduled to meet for the first time in its expanded form in September 2013.
+The Board met for the first time in its expanded form in September 2013.

 The Consultative Board on the World Cocoa Economy represents all sectors of the cocoa economy.
 These sectors include: associations, national and regional cocoa producer organizations, cocoa exporter organizations, research institutes and any other private institutions with interests in the cocoa economy.
 Private entities from both Member and non-Member countries are welcome to participate in the work of the Consultative Board.

 In accordance with the International Cocoa Agreement, 2001, the mandate of the Consultative Board is to: